Litti (dish)

-Litti (Bhojpuri: 𑂪𑂲𑂗𑂲 romanized: leetee) is a wholewheat flour dough ball stuffed with a spiced mixture of satui (roasted black chickpea flour).
-Litti, along with chokha, is a complete meal that is popular in the Indian states of Bihar, and eastern Uttar Pradesh, and the Nepalese provinces of Madhesh and Lumbini (eastern parts).
+Litti (Bhojpuri: 𑂪𑂲𑂗𑂲 romanized: leetee, /hi/) is a wholewheat flour dough ball stuffed with a spiced mixture of satui (roasted black chickpea flour).
+Litti, along with chokha, is a complete meal that is popular in the Bhojpuri region of eastern Uttar Pradesh, Bihar, Jharkhand and Madhesh.
 It is also a popular street food in small towns and cities.
 Over the years it has gained international recognition.

-It consists of a wheat dough ball filled with a mixture of roasted gram flour, spices, and herbs, which is then roasted on hot charcoal or dried cow dung fire.
+It consists of a wheat dough ball filled with a mixture of roasted gram flour, Lemon, spices, and herbs, which is then roasted on hot charcoal or fire.
 They can also be baked in an oven, roasted on a tava or fried.

 Historical background

 The history of Litti is deeply rooted in the Bhojpuri region of the Indian subcontinent, particularly in the cities of Buxar and Banaras.
 Both the Panchkosi Jatra and the Lota-Bhanta Mela are significant cultural and religious events in these regions, highlighting the ritualistic importance of Litti.

 The Panchkosi Jatra, an annual pilgrimage held in Buxar, involves the circumambulation of five sacred sites.
 It starts every year on the fifth day of the dark fortnight of Agrahayana and lasts for five days.
 According to a legend from the Ramayana, Lord Ram consumed Litti-Chokha during his visit to Charitravan in Buxar while staying at the ashram of Maharishi Vishwamitra.
 As part of the Panchkosi Jatra, Litti is prepared and offered to Lord Ram as prasad at Charitravan on the final day of the journey, symbolizing devotion and preserving the dish’s ritualistic significance in the area's long-standing traditions.

 The Lota-Bhanta Mela, held annually in Varanasi, on the sixth day of the dark fortnight of Agrahayana is another major festival linked to Litti (also called Baati).
 According to legend, Lord Ram is believed to have visited Kashi twice, performing the sacred Panchkosi Jatra—first to absolve King Dasharatha of a curse and later to atone for Brahmahatya after slaying Ravana.
 During his second pilgrimage, Lord Ram made a Shivling from sand, performed jalabhishek, and then prepared Litti-Chokha, offering it to Lord Shiva as bhog and later consuming it as prasad, completing his penance.
 This site is now known as Rameshwar Mahadev.
 As part of the Lota-Bhanta Mela, devotees bathe in the Varuna River, prepare Litti-Chokha, and offer it to Lord Shiva, continuing this sacred tradition of devotion.

-The dish has its roots in the cuisine of Bihar, Jharkhand, eastern Uttar Pradesh, and southern Nepal.
-It has been a part of local diets for centuries, often associated with the peasant and working-class populations.
-It is also said to have been a staple food for the armies of Magadh due to its long shelf life and nutritional value.